alexgfotos/burger/readme.md

 # Borger Hut!

-This project use npm express, mysql, and handlebars to deliver a full stack app.
+This project use npm express, mysql, ORM, and handlebars to deliver a full stack app.
 When a user visits the site, they can see a list of created burgers and eaten burgers.
 They can also add new burgers, eat burgers, and delete burgers.

 # Table of Contents